RigoAR/first/README.md

 ```

 ### Gameplay
-Game supports both **arrow keys** and **wasd keys**.
+Game supports both **arrow keys** and **"w", "a", "s", "d" keys** function as arrows.
+When two tiles with the same number
+touch, they merge into one.
 Combine tiles by shifting until you reach a tile with value 2048.

+### Save/Load

-In addition to saving your current game and loading it later, you can also load any game board you want as long as
+In addition to saving your current game and loading it later, you can also **load** any prior game board you want as long as
-it is the correct format using **Load**.
-See the correct format by using the **Save** button and looking at save.txt.
+it was saved by this program.

+### Modifying the game

-If you want to make the game harder:
+If you want to make the game harder or easier:

 1. **Change the win condition** by changing the *WINNING_SCORE* variable at the top
 of the twenty_forty_eight file.